Litz-Lab/Scarab-infra/README.LitzLab.md

 # Scarab-infra
 Dockerfiles of docker images running data center workloads and run Scarab simulation

-For UCSC LitzLab users, please refer to README.LitzLab.md to avoid downloading the traces and to use shared traces in UCSC NFS.

 ## Docker setup
 Install Docker based on the instructions from official [docker docs](https://docs.docker.com/engine/install/).

 ## Requirements
-To run scarab in a docker container, the host machine should use non-root user and the user has a proper GitHub setup to access https://github.com/Litz-Lab/scarab.
+To run scarab_ll non-public branches in a docker container, the host machine should have ssh private key ~/.ssh/id_rsa permitted to clone 'scarab_ll' github repository.
-To run docker as a non-root user, run: "sudo chmod 666 /var/run/docker.sock" (ref: https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue)
-To generate a new SSH key and it to the machine's SSH agent: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux
-Add a new SSH key to your GitHub account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux
+Only use this for images that are private and will always be!
+The private key will be visible in the container.

+To run the SPEC2017 benchmarks, the host machine should have the image `cpu2017-1_0_5.iso` under `SPEC2017/`.

+To access traces and simpoints already residing in UCSC LDAP (allbench_traces), you need a BSOE account.

 ## Build a Docker image and run a container of a built image